 - 3. Place where you donated your vehicle

-- 4. Description of vehicle (year, make, model, and mileage)
+- 4. Description of vehicle (year, make, and model)

 - 5. Written acknowledgment or legal receipt from charity (when sold for more than $500)

 The receipt you’ll receive from Kars4Kids contains all the above information and is all the documentation you’ll need.

 Kars4kids is a classified 501(c)(3) charity organization.
 You can check with your tax advisor or accountant to determine the amount of your benefit.The deduction is of value only if the donor itemizes his or her deductions.
 For a more detailed overview the IRS publishes a Donors Guide to Car Donation.